praveena258/ARP-Attack-and-Network-Sniffing/README.md

 <img width="920" height="1030" alt="VirtualBox_kali_12_05_2026_19_50_51" src="https://github.com/user-attachments/assets/fe6fbb23-e143-4843-b363-6e22f9f22559" />

+Explanation:

+sudo
+Runs the command with administrator/root privileges.
+Needed because capturing network packets requires elevated permissions. dsniff
+Starts the packet sniffing tool.
+Listens to network traffic and tries to extract readable information from unencrypted protocols.

+What happens:

+The tool begins monitoring packets on the default network interface (or a specified one if you use -i).
+It may display information such as:
+HTTP data
+FTP usernames/passwords
+Telnet sessions
+Other plain-text network traffic

 Invoke the wireshark and examine the various menus  and controls of the tool:
 <img width="920" height="1030" alt="image" src="https://github.com/user-attachments/assets/69455035-c734-41a8-bca6-4b74b11a0d6d" />